Martin-Ferreira-O/DiscordSecurity/README.md

 #
 ## License

-Apache License, cualquier bot publico parecido a este sera completamente denunciado.
+Apache License, Any public bot like this that does not credit the creator will be reported.